Installations

 The patent pending KMC Airflow Measurement System is a revolutionary approach to measuring outside airflow.
 The system uses a characterized system method to measure outside, return, and supply airflow.

-Using a high precision inclinometer to monitor outside air damper blade position, performance not impacted by ambient weather, wind gusts, low air velocities, airborne pollutants, turbulent airflow / duct bends & restrictions, or any of the other traditional pitfalls common to traditional airflow measurement technologies.
+A high-precision inclinometer monitors the outside air damper blade position, ensuring performance is unaffected by weather, wind gusts, low air velocities, pollutants, turbulent airflow, or duct bends and restrictions—issues that commonly impact traditional airflow measurement technologies.

 How it works

-The KMC Airflow Measurement System measures airflow by characterizing outside air damper performance, similar to the way that a pump performance curve is created.
+The KMC Airflow Measurement System measures airflow by characterizing outside air damper performance, similar to how a pump performance curve is created.

-This method allows the KMC AFMS to determine the composition of supply air at any outside air damper actuator position.
+This method helps the system determine the composition of supply air at any damper position.

-The System programmatically establishes the characterization curve using a Learn Mode sequence, leveraging the relationship between an inclinometer, mounted on the outside damper actuator blade or linkage, and the Temperature Ratio Equation.
-Alternatively, a characterization curve may be established manually by a qualified TAB technician.
+The system creates the characterization curve automatically using a Learn Mode sequence.
+It uses an inclinometer mounted on the damper actuator blade and the Temperature Ratio Equation.
+As an alternative, a qualified TAB technician can manually create the curve.

-During learn mode, the damper is positioned at several known points.
-At each point, supply fan airflow, as well as Outside, Return, and Mixed Air temperature readings are allowed to stabilize before being sampled, averaged, and stored in the characterization curve.
+During Learn Mode, the damper is moved to several known positions.
+At each position, airflow and temperatures (outside, return, and mixed air) are allowed to stabilize before being sampled, averaged, and stored in the curve.

 Learn Mode Characterization

-The KMC AFMS Learn Mode may be scheduled to begin automatically when >15⁰ ∆T is present between the OA and RA temperatures for approximately two hours.
+The KMC AFMS Learn Mode can automatically start when there is a temperature difference greater than 15°F between OA and RA for at least two hours.

-A time allowance is included for temperature sensor stabilization and multi-sampling.
+This includes time for temperature sensor stabilization and multi-sampling.

 • Building can maintain >15⁰ ∆T between RA and OA for minimum 2 hours